 1) Replace your filter.
 Clogged filters can greatly decrease the efficiency of air conditioners.
 A dirty filter for a heating and air conditioning system could be compared to a person trying to breath through a paper towel.
 It is possible, but requires a lot more energy.
 So get that paper towel off your face and replace your furnace filter!

-2) Turn down that thermostat.
-Simply turning down your thermostat a few degrees can greatly reduce your energy bill.
+2) Turn up that thermostat.
+Simply turning up your thermostat a few degrees can greatly reduce your energy bill.
 If you can survive with your thermostat set at 78 degrees or higher, you can save money by using your air conditioning less.
 This tip might seem obvious however it is often overlooked.

 3) Open your windows.
 If you are able, it is a good idea to open all of your windows at the coolest times of the day.
 The coolest times are usually early in the morning and late at night.
 This will help to circulate the cool outdoor air and bring it into your home.
 Be sure to close your windows once it starts to heat up.